Employer of Record

 Employment Contracts in Oman

 In accordance with Oman’s Labour Law, a written employment contract is a legal requirement, outlining key details and qualifications.
-Translation, if in a language other than Arabic, is essential.
-Standard forms provided by the Ministry of Manpower are commonly used for Omani employees, while expatriates often have more detailed contracts covering additional benefits.
+Where the contract is drafted in a language other than Arabic, an Arabic version or translation is required for official use.
+Standard forms approved by the Ministry of Labour are commonly used, especially for local regulatory filings, while expatriates often have more detailed contracts covering additional benefits.

 Contract Duration and Transition